keu/docs/software_versioned_docs/version-0.29/ac-support-policy.md

 :::

-For the smoothest, out-of-the-box Airflow experience, we strongly recommend and default to `buster-onbuild` images in your project's `Dockerfile`.
+For the smoothest, out-of-the-box Airflow experience, Astronomer recommends using the `buster-onbuild` image in your project's `Dockerfile`.
 These images incorporate Docker ONBUILD commands to copy and scaffold your Astro project directory so you can more easily pass those files to the containers running each core Airflow component.

-For complex use cases that require customizing AC base image, read [Customize your Airflow image on Astronomer](customize-image.md).
+For complex use cases that require customizing AC base image, see [Customize your Airflow image on Astronomer](customize-image.md).

-## Backport Policy for Bug and Security Fixes
+## Backport policy for bug and security fixes

 If a major stability bug in Astronomer Certified is identified by Astronomer, a fix will be backported to all LTS versions and only the latest stable version.
 For users on a stable version that is not latest, our team will recommend that you upgrade.
 Major issues in this category may result in significant delays in task scheduling as well as potential data loss.